Xyleninae

 (NCBI-index: 988067)

-A moth that has no pronounced characteristics is the Fen Wainscot (Arenostola phragmitidis).
-The forewing has a solid color, grey or reddish-tinged yellow-brown color, without any markings.
-Closer to the marginal area, the wing becomes darker in color and the fringe dark brown.
+The Fen Wainscot (Arenostola phragmitidis) is a moth with no pronounced characteristics.
+The forewing has a solid grey or reddish-tinged yellow-brown colour without any markings.
+Closer to the marginal area, the wing becomes darker, and the fringe is dark brown.
 The hindwing is grey and has a lighter fringe.
-The wingspan is 32-36mm and the flight period is from June to early September in one generation.
+The wingspan is 32-36mm, and the flight period is from June to early September for one generation.
 Host plant: Reed.
 Dutch name: Egale rietboorder.
 Frisian name: Egale Reidboarder.

 Flying period: